seanhess/sublime-typescript-simple/README.md

 A simplified sublime typescript plugin.
 Only supports syntax highlighting

-Use with ADD LINK HERE
+Use with https://github.com/seanhess/sublime-build-errors to add error checking

 Installation
 ------------